awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 1. On the **Select a service role** page, from the **Service role** drop\-down box, choose **Use an existing service role**\.
 In the **Role name** list, choose the service role you want to use, and then choose **Next**\.
 **Note**
 If no service roles appear in **Role name**, or if you do not have a service role you want to use, choose **Create a service role** or follow the steps in [Create a Service Role](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html)\.
-The service role you create or use for AWS CodeDeploy is different from the service role you will create for AWS CodePipeline\.
+The service role you create or use for AWS CodeDeploy is different from the service role you create for AWS CodePipeline\.

 1. On the **Choose a deployment configuration** page, choose **Next**\.